 The Science for Public Good Fund

-If you are an early career scientist looking for ways to get involved with advocacy or a faculty member who wants to engage your students in the role of science in democracy, this fund is for you.
+If you are an early career scientist looking for ways to get involved with advocacy or a faculty member who wants to engage your students in advocating for the role of science in public policy, this fund is for you.
 We want to support the next generation of science advocacy leaders today.